Timmy 'Djawa' Burarrwanga

 Timmy Murmurrga Burarrwanga, also known by his tribal name Djawa Djuwait, is an Aboriginal Australian who belongs to the Gumatj clan.
 He is a business operator, cultural leader and current chairman of the Yirrkala Dhanbul Aboriginal Corporation, a community development organization associated with the Bunuwal group of companies.
 He was formerly a director of the Lanyhapuy Homelands Association, and is heavily active in the outstation movement, numerous other Aboriginal organizations, and has lent his support to the One Laptop Per Child Australia group.

 Aboriginal tourism initiatives

 Burarrwanga has spent much of his time working toward authenticity in Aboriginal tourism, a culmination of which was the creation of Lirrwi Tourism in 2010.

 Bawaka

-With his family he operates Bawaka, a unique Indigenous tourism venture that operates on their ancestral homeland in north eastern Arnhem Land, in the Northern Territory of Australia.
+With his family he operates Bawaka, an Indigenous tourism venture that operates on their ancestral homeland in north eastern Arnhem Land, in the Northern Territory of Australia.
 Together they move between Yirrkala and Bawaka to welcome small groups of people from across Australia and from around the world to share their culture and history.
 One of Burarrwanga's initiatives is promoting tourism as a culturally appropriate way of Aboriginal people earning a living and has welcomed numerous high-profile Australians to Bawaka to participate in a number of cultural awareness programs on offer.
 Renowned chef Tony Bilson is one of many people who have spent time at Bawaka.